Was dürfen Hunde nicht essen?

-Which foods are dogs not allowed to eat?
-In our 3-part blog about suitable foods for dogs, we have introduced you to fruits and vegetables, carbohydrate sources and oils that are suitable for dogs.
+Which foods should dogs not eat?
+In our 3-part blog about suitable food for dogs, we have introduced you to suitable fruits and vegetables, carbohydrate sources and oils for dogs.

 Published: 18.09.2018